 Located at the west end of the National Mall, the Lincoln Memorial is one of the principal landmarks of Washington DC, its stately form overlooking the Reflecting Pool, a gleaming stretch of water that lays sprawled before its base.
 Daniel Chester French's 19-foot (5.7-meter) statue of Lincoln, seated and deep in thought, watches over the nation he helped create, alongside the carved text of the Gettysburg Address, providing a glimpse into a weighty period of American history.
-The memorial itself draws inspiration from the Greek architectural style, its 36 Doric columns representative of the number of states in the union at the time of Lincoln's death.
-Surrounded by greenery, on the banks of the Potomac River, the Lincoln Memorial makes for a soul-stirring, picturesque sight; a fitting ode to one of the nation's most revered Presidents.
+The memorial itself draws inspiration from the Greek architectural style, its 36 Doric columns represent the number of states in the union at the time of Lincoln's death.
+Surrounded by greenery on the banks of the Potomac River, the Lincoln Memorial makes for a soul-stirring, picturesque sight, a fitting ode to one of the nation's most revered Presidents.

 The symbol of the city of Washington DC, this 555-foot (169-meter) marble obelisk on the National Mall honors the nation's first president, George Washington.
-The cornerstone of the Washington Monument was laid in 1848, but construction was not completed until 1884.
-About one-third of the way up the obelisk is a visible change in the marble, evidence of the onset of the Civil War.
-Construction was halted during the war, and when the builders returned to the same quarry to complete the project afterward, enough time had passed to cause a significant change in the color.
-An emblem of the United States and an icon of the nation, the Washington Monument is a moving sight, its elegant form mirrored in the Reflecting Pool of the Lincoln Monument nearby.
+The cornerstone of the Washington Monument was laid in 1848, but it was fully constructed only in 1884.
+One can witness a visible change about one-third of the way up the obelisk marble - evidence of the onset of the Civil War.
+Construction was stalled during the war, and when the builders returned to the same quarry to complete the project afterward, enough time had passed to cause a significant change in the color.
+It is an emblem of the United States and an icon of the nation; the Washington Monument is a moving sight, its elegant form mirrored in the Reflecting Pool of the Lincoln Monument nearby.

 Part of the original design for the federal city, this massive park stretches from the US Capitol to the Lincoln Memorial and around the Tidal Basin to the Jefferson Memorial.
 It has played host to many momentous, world-changing events throughout history including the 1963 March on Washington, the Million Man March and several presidential inaugurations.
 Today, the National Mall serves as a place for reflection, a memorial to American heroes, a symbol of freedom and a forum for the exercise of democracy.
-The Smithsonian museums, the Vietnam Memorial, the Reflecting Pool and the iconic Washington Monument are a few of the most well-known of the National Mall's many iconic sites.
+The Smithsonian museums, the Vietnam Memorial, the Reflecting Pool and the iconic Washington Monument are some of the most well-known of the National Mall's many iconic sites.
 Certainly, any visit to Washington DC should start with a tour of the United States National Mall, aptly named "America's front yard."

 Charles Sumner School Museum & Archives is a part of Charles Sumner School and was established in 1872.
 Along with the museum and archive, there is also a research room and an art gallery for exhibits.
 The museum showcases archives of the Public Schools of the District of Columbia.
 The grandiose features of the museum are a visual treat while they provide an extensive collection of books, manuscripts and archives from time immemorial.

 The many perspectives of the earth are examined here, including geology, oceanography, astronomy and anthropology.
 Enjoy creative and educational exhibits including a huge globe, a tornado simulator and a 'time machine'.
 Changing, lively special exhibits are also featured.
 A gift shop sells the National Geographic Society's videos, books and educational games.
-Group tours are available and admission is free.

 Built in 1840, the Cathedral of St. Matthew the Apostle is both a beautiful and historical place of worship.
-St. Matthew is the patron saint of civil servants, so it is no wonder than this cathedral is the most prominent cathedral in the United States' capital.
+St. Matthew is the patron saint of civil servants, so it is no wonder than this cathedral is one of the most prominent cathedrals in the United States' capital.
 Each year, the special "Red Mass" is held for the Supreme Court justices, President's cabinet, members of Congress, and - sometimes - even the President himself.
 This "Red Mass" is so named for the color of the vestments worn by those holding the mass.
 This famous cathedral, which was designed by New York architect C. Grant La Farge, was also the place where President John F. Kennedy's funeral was held in 1963.